Central Jersey: Tourism and cultural attractions

 East Jersey Olde Towne Village, the Road Up Raritan Historic District as well as those in Trenton, Lawrence, and Princeton recall the colonial era.
 The region saw a lot of action during the American Revolution due to the region's strategic importance between Philadelphia and New York City.
 As such, many important battles took place here.
 These battle sites have been converted into state parks, offering historic preservation of the important structures contingent to their respected battles.
 State parks include Washington Crossing State Park, Princeton Battlefield State Park, and Monmouth Battlefield State Park.
+The Middlebrook encampment in Bridgewater was where the first official flag of the United States was unfurled, after a law to adopt a national flag had been passed by Congress on June 14, 1777.
 Ocean Grove is one of the largest national historic sites in the United States.

 Media markets and national sports

 Depending on the location, different parts of Central Jersey fall into overlapping spheres of influence from New York media market and Philadelphia media market.
-Portions of Mercer, Monmouth, Ocean, and Middlesex counties are located within both the New York City and the Philadelphia television markets, while the rest of the region belongs wholly to the New York market.
+Mercer County is located in the Philadelphia television market, while the rest of the region belongs wholly to the New York City market.

-While The Star-Ledger has the largest circulation of all newspapers in New Jersey, four Central Jersey newspapers, Asbury Park Press, Home News Tribune, and two Trenton dailies, The Trentonian and The Times and several local papers are published in Central Jersey.
-New Jersey On-Line, CentralJersey.com and MyCentralJersey.com are web based news services.
+The Star-Ledger, based in Newark, is the largest circulated newspaper in New Jersey.
+Four Central Jersey newspapers, Asbury Park Press, Home News Tribune, and two Trenton dailies, The Trentonian and The Times and several local papers are published in Central Jersey.
+New Jersey On-Line, MyCentralJersey.com and CentralJersey.com are online news services.
 During statewide political events like Gubernatorial or Senatorial election debates often held in Trenton, partner stations from both the New York and Philadelphia markets pool resources together to co-host the events and bring them to New Jersey homes.

 Identification with sports teams is also affected by the region's location, and it is not uncommon to find fans of major sports teams of either city.
 For example, while residents of northern New Jersey root for New York teams, those in the southern part of the state root for Philadelphia teams.
 The distinction is less clear in Central Jersey.
 Central Jersey Riptide was a short-lived professional soccer club.